 - Fire-proof insulation

-Fireproofing is an important safety measure that can help to protect people and property from fire.
+Fireproofing is an important safety measure that can help to protect people and property.
 By making a material or structure fire-resistant, it can help to prevent fire from spreading and becoming more destructive.

 Firestopping vs. fireproofing

 Fireproofing is the process of making a material or structure fire-resistant.
 This can be done by coating it with a fire-resistant material, such as mortar, cement, or fireproofing spray.
 Fireproofing is often used on steel structures and concrete to make them more resistant to fire, ultimately preserving the integrity of the underlying structure.

 On the other side of the coin, firestopping is focused on sealing gaps and openings in a structure.
 This can be done with firestop bricks and mortars, composite sheets, and various sealants.
 Firestopping materials change shape during a fire, with many expanding in order to stop the spread of the fire, hence the name ‘firestopping’.